Doing pipeline generation right enables you target the right people and close more deals faster

 The first step is to look internally.
 Learn your team’s struggles to identify which problems need solutions.
 By doing so, you can better research which tool(s) are the most likely to help improve your sales process and pipeline generation.

-Postal’s ABM Demand Generation Manager, Brianna Gammons, recommends you ask yourself the following questions when vetting potential lead generation tools:
+Postal’s ABM Demand Generation Manager, Brianna Gammons, recommends you ask yourself the following questions when vetting potential pipeline generation tools:

 - “How would the tool and the strategy behind it help us meet and exceed what we can accomplish today?